 “I found your presentation more than interesting.”
 Dean Barnett, Illuminance Solutions.

-Please allow at least 45 minutes for the presentation and then a good 15 or 30 minutes for questions and discussions (e.g. total 1.5 hours).
+Please allow at least 45 minutes for the presentation and then a good 15 or 30 minutes for questions and discussions (e.g. total 1 to 1.5 hours).
 We have found this seminar raises a lot of interest and questions from participants and having the time to answer those will provide most value for all involved.
 Alternatively, a longer 2-3 hour workshop can be arranged.